luna-c/luna-c.github.io/_posts/2015-06-22-Harpooning-the-Whale.md

 The [Number of the Beast](https://en.wikipedia.org/wiki/Number_of_the_Beast) equals the word occurrences of whale(s) in Moby Dick. **Yes, the Number of the Beast directly linked to the whale is hidden in the text!**

 There are obvious gaps in my program.
 For example, the **666** count ignores all instances split with punctuation attached--i.e. 'whales,' or 'whales.' or 'whales;'.
 And all the occurences might not be referencing THE whale(Moby Dick).
-So I am overlooking many shortcomings while employing my dramatic simplification.
+So I am overlooking many shortcomings while employing dramatic simplification.
 But I love this whale count because I found a connection between the Beast, a major mythological icon, and the whale.
 I created--with the help of Python--yet another allegory concealed in Melville's text.

 So I got that amazing feeling of successfully programming a solution x1000.
 Creating it expanded the levels of enjoyment and understanding I derive from programming.
 I fashion *meaning* in my programs and in my narratives.